iamrita/github-search-coding-challenge/README.md

 # Amrita's NYTimes Coding Challenge

 I built this app using Retrofit, Jetpack Compose, and Coroutines.
-You can run it using Android Studio.
+You can run the app using Android Studio, and there is a very basic UI test that you can run separately.

 Here is a sample gif below: